The application period for 2021 is closed.

 The application period for 2022 will open in Nov 2021.

 The Grand Canyon Flight Crew provides safe and practical training opportunities for helicopter managers and helicopter crew members from all agencies to ascertain or increase their aviation knowledge and experience in a professional and educational atmosphere.

 In the spring of 2000, the Helicopter Training Academy was born with 13 students.
 The students were used to meet the minimum staffing levels needed to keep up with the variety of missions and daily workloads here in the park and the surrounding areas like the Kaibab National Forest.
 Within the first year of its creation, the Academy illustrated why there was such a necessity for interagency helicopter training.

 The Academy has been managed by several members from Grand Canyon Flight Crew throughout the years.
 Crew members have each brought new training topics, instructional methods, and ideas.
-Coupled with feedback from each HTA student, it has lead to the current program which includes workbooks, didactic trainings, practical field opportunities, and sometimes, more unique missions like slinging stuck boats from the Colorado River or relocating threatened or endangered species to a new habitat.
+Coupled with feedback from each Helicopter Training Academy student, it has led to the current program which includes workbooks, didactic trainings, practical field opportunities, and sometimes, more unique missions like long line utility work throughout the park, inner canyon medevacs, or relocating threatened or endangered species to a new habitat.

-The application process is open for the summer of 2015 for any prospective students.
-Our cadre is looking forward to working with the next batch.
+Our staff is looking forward to working with the next students.
 We hope to learn from our students as much as we impart to them.
 Good luck to the future applicants!